-Roman.
+Hellenistic.
 Cast of the original in the National Museum of Archaeology, Naples.
-Roman copy of a bronze original found at Herculaneum, ca. 250-150 BCE.
+Roman copy of a Greek bronze original, c.
+250-150 BCE.

 This portrait bust is representative of a bust-type with several examples known through Roman copies.
 The portrait type was identified as the Roman philosopher and writer Seneca by Fulvio Orsiri in the late 16th century without any concrete evidence.